 Usually the bride and her bridesmaids will arrive about an hour before the ceremony.
 Since they are coming straight from getting ready and won’t be seeing any of the guests in advance, it’s essentially just a waiting game.
 So, the less time between arrival and the ceremony the better; you just don’t want to cut it too close or she may feel rushed.

-Ceremony and Other Components
+Ceremony and Other Components for a Perfect Wedding Day

 After the ceremony, you can take the rest of the wedding photos that include the bride and groom together.
-You don’t want more than an hour or so in between the ceremony and reception, so try to have all the other photos complete so you can fit them all in this timeframe.
+You don’t want more than an hour or so in between the ceremony and reception, so try to have all the other photos complete so you can fit them all in this time frame.
 If you simply must take more time, consider allowing your guests to go back to the reception hall and get started on some mingling and cocktails.